1101712/Rice-Detector/README.md

 - [streamlit](https://streamlit.io) used for creating and sharing this project's interface
 - [nbformat](https://nbformat.readthedocs.io/en/latest) used for reading, writing, and manipulating Jupyter Notebook files
 - [kaleido>=0.2.1](https://plotly.com/python/static-image-export/) used for generating static images from Plotly charts
+- [PIL (Pillow)](https://pillow.readthedocs.io/en/stable/) - Python Imaging Library for image manipulation [base64](https://docs.python.org/3/library/base64.html) used for encoding and decoding data in Base64 format, which is useful, for example, for creating encoded strings for downloading files over the web.
+[csv](https://docs.python.org/3/library/csv.html) used for working with CSV (Comma-Separated Values) files

-They all are specifically designed to be used with the Python programming language and are commonly installed and managed through Python's package management system, such as pip.
+They all are specifically designed to be used with the Python programming language.
+Considered Python libraries are commonly installed and managed through Python's package management system, such as pip.

 ### External Libraries and Packages